RedFireSoftwareEntertainment/AZOS-GNU-Linux/README.md

 ![Screenshot](https://github.com/RedFireSoftwareEntertainment/AZOS-GNU-Linux/blob/main/screenshots/howupdateswork.png?raw=true)

-If you want to compile this code from source, you will have to write your own script for the time being.
-A script provided by Red Fire Software Entertainment Officially may come in the near future.
+If you want to compile this code from source, you will have to run `steps.sh` by EZNIX inside the source code.
+Some times it will not work as azlocalrepository fails to sync sometimes.

 ## **Thank you for reading and supporting AZOS!**